How much time are you focusing on Instagram for your business?

 Advertising jargon can sometimes sound like another language.

 When you’re crafting a message to your customers, you need it to sound natural.
-You don’t want copywriting that reads like a computer wrote it!
+You don’t want copywriting that reads as if a computer wrote it!
 Instead, try to write the way that you talk.

 Try this trick.
 After you write your copy, try saying it out loud.
 If you are tripping over words and having a tough time getting the message out, it’s probably written in an unnatural way.
 You want it to sound authentic when you write Instagram captions.
 After all, that is what social media is all about!
 Speaking of authenticity…